DevMountain/categorizer/README.md

 ### Summary

-In this step we will connect our `addDataset` action creator in the `App` component.
+In this step, we will connect our `addDataset` action creator in the `App` component.
 We'll then `render` the `AddDataset` component in `App` and pass down the `addDataset` action creator as a prop to it.

 ### Instructions